 Russian National Youth Symphony Orchestra – Symphony Academy is a unique musical collective and the largest youth project in the orchestral field.
-It was created in September 2018 with the support of the Presidential Grants Foundation and the Ministry of Culture of the Russian Federation and is being developed as part of the national project “Culture”.
+It was created in September 2018 with the support of the Presidential Grants Foundation and the Ministry of Culture of the Russian Federation and is being developed as part of the national project Culture.
 The Moscow Philharmonic Society is the curator of the project.
 In its creative work, the orchestra combines Russian musical traditions and international experience, solving three fundamental questions – art, educational and enlightenment.
 Such combination of functions, none of which is auxiliary, has no analogues.

-Today the orchestra consists of 108 musicians from 42 regions of Russia.
+Today the orchestra consists of 117 musicians from 42 regions of Russia.
 The project makes high demands on the participants: a large amount of educational, rehearsal and concert work, the need for personal and professional dedication, discipline, and passion.
 For the development of young musicians, unprecedented conditions have been created: excellent rehearsal base, intensive concert life, cooperation with the best conductors and soloists of the world, classes with concertmasters of major orchestras and professors of famous music high schools.

 An important role in the development of the project participants is played by the work with outstanding conductors.
 The orchestra performed under the direction of outstanding conductors: Valery Gergiev, Vladimir Fedoseev, Mikhail Jurowski, Alexander Lazarev, Alexander Sladkovsky and Jean-Christophe Spinosi.
-Today RNYSO is an integral part of the concert life of the country: during two seasons it held 78 concerts, having performed in 20 Russian cities.
-The RNYSO concerts took place on two main stages of the Moscow Philharmonic, Grand and Minor Halls of the Kremlin Palace, Mariinsky-2 Concert Hall, on the Red Square in Moscow and have being broadcast by Medici.tv channel.
-In the first year of its life, the RNYSO presented a number of major symphonic programs, took part in the international festivals, as well as in major cultural and public events.
+Today RNYSO is an integral part of the concert life of the country: during three seasons it held 119 concerts, having performed in more than 20 Russian cities.
+The RNYSO concerts took place on two main stages of the Moscow Philharmonic, Mariinsky-2 Concert Hall, on the Red Square in Moscow and have being broadcast by Medici.tv.
+In the first years of its life, the RNYSO presented a number of major symphonic programs, took part in the international festivals, as well as in major cultural and public events.

-The RNYSO repertoire is being constantly replenished with symphonies of Beethoven, Berlioz, Weber, Brahms, Dvorak, Tchaikovsky, Rachmaninov, Shostakovich, Mahler, works by Mozart, Glinka, Schumann, Wagner, Richard Strauss, Stravinsky, Ives, Respighi, Pärt, Tarnopolsky, Reich, Zimmermann, Staud, Widmann and Adams, along with the greatest composers of the Baroque era.
+The RNYSO repertoire is being constantly replenished with symphonies of Beethoven, Berlioz, Weber, Brahms, Dvorak, Tchaikovsky, Rachmaninov, Mahler, Shostakovich, Lokshin, works by Mozart, Glinka, Schumann, Wagner, Richard Strauss, Stravinsky, Ives, Respighi, Pärt, Tarnopolsky, Reich, Zimmermann, Staud, Widmann and Adams, along with the greatest composers of the Baroque era.
 In November 2020, the collective was honored to open the 7th International Contemporary Music Festival Another Space.
 In summer 2021, the orchestra has performed in the largest European halls, such as KKL Luzern Concert Hall and Wiener Musikverein.